WatersideDevelopment/imap-move/README.md

     --fake to just list what would be copied
-    --wipe to remove messages after they are copied (move) --copy to store copies of the messages in a path
+    --wipe to remove messages after they are copied (move) --copy to store copies of the messages in a path --gmail to use special google-mail prefixes for destination folders

 ## Shell Wrapper